hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

 ```

 ## In line inside components object
-Components object in the Open API specification is the home of reusable object definitions.
+Components object in the OpenAPI specification is the home of reusable object definitions.
 However, these defined objects must be explicitly referred to outside of the components section wherever required.

 ```yaml
 components: